 That brings us to an alternative—and perhaps more rational—approach: Instead of starting with a 100% U.S. stock portfolio and deciding what to add, you might begin with the so-called global market portfolio and then figure out what to subtract.
 What’s the global market portfolio?
 It’s the portfolio that includes the entire investable universe, with all investments weighted by their market value.
 In effect, the global market portfolio reflects what all other investors collectively own, so arguably it’s the ultimate in diversification—and hence the logical starting point as you design a portfolio.
 The global market portfolio consists of four key sectors, all roughly equal in size: U.S. stocks, U.S. bonds, foreign stocks and foreign bonds.
 If you focus heavily on just one of these four sectors, you are making a huge market bet on a quarter of the global financial markets—a bet that could backfire.

 An example: Japanese stocks today remain far below their year-end 1989 value.
 That has meant disastrous results for Japanese investors who wagered solely on their own country’s stock market and it highlights the dangers of what experts in behavioral finance call “home bias.”
-Could we see similar results for U.S. stocks?
+Could we see equally grim results for U.S. stocks?
 It seems improbable.
-But the performance of the Japanese market since 1989 would have also seemed wildly improbable in the late 1980s, when the Japanese economy was the envy of the world.
+But the terrible performance of the Japanese market since 1989 would also have seemed wildly improbable in the late 1980s, when the Japanese economy was the envy of the world.

 To avoid disastrous results like those suffered by Japan, you should probably hold a globally diversified stock portfolio, while also owning at least some bonds.
 To get a handle on what the global market portfolio market looks like, head to FolioInvesting.com and check out the CWM Global Market Folio, one of its “ready to go” portfolios.